 My parents home was in one of the worst affected streets, directly across from a large pine tree plantation.
 With no warning or comprehension of what was about to happen we were forced to flee in a car.
 Within minutes both sides of the road were alight and we knew we would be lucky to get out alive – thankfully we did however, my parent’s home, their two cars and all of their belongings were destroyed.

 As a feng shui consultant and teacher, I had always had a passion for ‘home’ and what it meant to people.
-On this day it took on a whole new meaning and the idea to create ‘Suddenly Homeless’ arose from the ashes.
+On this day it took on a whole new meaning and the idea to start ‘Suddenly Homeless: The Journey Home Project’ arose from the ashes.

 In researching ‘homelessness’ I discovered that Habitat, the United Nations Human Settlements Program defined it as: